Skip to main content

 Expected Outcome

-• Users will now appear with their correct email-based username instead of numeric IDs.
+• Users appear with their correct email-based username instead of numeric IDs.

 Edge Cases and Troubleshooting